What is probate property and non-probate property?

 Another type of asset or property that is usually “non-probate” is a life insurance policy with a beneficiary designation.
 At your death, the life insurance money will be paid directly to the beneficiary and will not be part of your probate estate.
 However, if your named beneficiary dies before you and you don’t update the policy, then this will become probate property.
 You can also designate a beneficiary for your IRAs, 401ks, and annuities.
 Keep in mind though that even though these assets are not probate assets, there are good reasons for listing a trust as a beneficiary of these accounts.

 Understanding the different legal rules for the types of property you own is important when you draft a will.
 Your estate planning attorney at the Roberts Law Firm will review your probate and non-probate assets with you and answer any questions you may have about the rules governing each of your assets when you die.
-At Brockmann Law, we advise and empower you so that together we create an effective estate plan.
+At Law Office of Nancy L Roberts PLLC, we advise and empower you so that together we create an effective estate plan.